kmc6/F1/README.md

 As a result of the lack of consistentcy of these features / variables, which would likely adversely impact the reliability of a predictive model, the decision was made to focus on driver-related features for the remaining analysis.

 ### Univariate Analysis for Driver-Related Features
 Figure 8 uses an ordered bar-chart to show the drivers with the highest career points and figure 9 uses a line plot to show their relative rankings by season.
 Together, it can be inferred that a small proportion of the total driver population consistently achieves superior race results.
-Consequently, feature engineering was employed to create long-term driver performance variables as well as short-term predictor driver performance variables (such as winning the last race or securing pole position in the last race) to serve as signals of driver consistency.
+Consequently, feature engineering was employed to create long-term driver performance variables as well as short-term predictor driver performance variables (such as winning the last race or securing pole position in the last race) to serve as signals of driver consistency (see Feature Engineering section).

 ```python
 # EDA for Drivers dataset: key business insight - top-10 drivers with highest career points